etdev/dotfiles/README.md

 ### Thanks

-This project is originally forked from the great [Thoughtbot Dotfiles](https://github.com/thoughtbot/dotfiles).
+This project is originally forked from [Thoughtbot Dotfiles](https://github.com/thoughtbot/dotfiles).

-The install script is mostly stolen from [Adam Eivy's dotfiles](https://github.com/atomantic/dotfiles).
+The install script is mostly stolen from [Adam Eivy's Dotfiles](https://github.com/atomantic/dotfiles).